Sleep Is the Primary Driver of Recovery

 Sleep in the Six-Pillar System

-Sleep is the integration layer of the TrailGenic™ longevity methodology.
+Sleep is the integration layer of the TrailGenic™ movement-based longevity and adaptation system.
 Every other pillar depends on it.

 Pillar Sleep Dependency

-Fasted Hiking Autophagy depth and fat oxidation persistence are blunted by sleep-driven hormonal disruption
+Fasted Movement Autophagy depth and fat oxidation persistence across walking, rucking, running, and hiking are blunted by sleep-driven hormonal disruption

 Altitude Adaptation Hypoxic adaptation signals (EPO, mitochondrial biogenesis) require slow-wave sleep for consolidation